 We all have idiosyncrasies, and I'm no different.
 I like forks, not spoons.
 Odd numbers, not even.
 I won't eat a pickle that has a defect.
 I am obsessed with the shapes of anvils and Fender Stratocaster guitars.
 I don't particularly care to touch food with my hands.
 If you've been eating fried chicken, keep those shiny, greasy fingers away!
 One issue that I've tried to stop, but can't, is painting with tiny brushes.
 If a brush doesn't have at least 2 zeros in it, it's too big.
 So consequently, I paint really slow.
 My painting 'Hope', at 22" x 40", took me a year and half to paint.
 I'll pick up a larger brush, one that some would think appropriate for the job, but by the time I can ash my cigarette, I have a '000' brush in my hand, without even knowing it.

 In 1995, when I moved to southern California, working 3 days a week at the gallery, was my most productive time spent painting.
 At the urging of friends and relatives, I entered an art show here and there, and always did really well.
 In 1998 I was fortunate enough to have been included in an exhibit at the Laguna Art Museum, which was the first time my art was 'exposed' to a more than local art show going crowd.
 Within a week I had offers from 2 galleries, to represent me and my work.
 I met with them to see what the deal was.
 By this time I was 40 years old and was in a good place, poor, but good.
 Both galleries required some sort of 'creative input', not for all art, but for some.
 Basically it came down to producing art to match the latest fad in colors for peoples couches.
-I don't have anything against people wanting to match art with their couch, whatever turns you on, but there was no way in hell I was going to paint pictures in mauve because it was a hot color.
+I don't have anything against people wanting to match art with their couch, whatever turns you on, but there was no way I was going to paint pictures in mauve because it was a hot color.
 Don't care.
 So I decided then, two things: 1.
 I haven't met the gallery that was right for me.
 And 2., maybe selling through galleries was not the way for me.
 Either way, I was only going to paint what I felt like painting.
 I don't care if I'm guaranteed a stipend, blah, blah, blah.
 If painting becomes work, I have no interest in it.
 This is when I built my first web site.

 I did numerous shows from 1995 to 2000 and had more meetings with other galleries, but never found the 'one'.
 When I would meet with a gallery to show my work, every single one, before even looking at my art, first wanted to know where I received my degree from.
 I always assumed that most galleries were owned by degreed artists that found it hard to make a living with their art, so there was no way some Gomer off the street was going to do better than them.
 Then again, maybe not.
 So I never had a real good taste in my mouth about galleries, and of course that doesn't mean there aren't plenty of good ones out there.
 Art Angles Gallery in Orange, CA, was the best gallery I've ever dealt with.

 In 2000, a guy from Scottsdale, that owned a couple of galleries, came across my work in searching the web.
 He wired me the bucks for 2 paintings and about 8 prints, it was awesome.
-He was a member of the Phoenix Art Museum board, and never once said anything about matching the current trend in interior decorating colors or where I received a piece of paper stating that I was an artist.
-I thought I found the 'one' I was looking for.
-He had some big plans.
-Then one day, he just disappeared.
-His galleries closed and I never heard from him again.
+He was a member of the Phoenix Art Museum board, and never once said anything about matching the current trend in interior decorating colors or

 Thank you for your interest.
 I have a head bursting full of visions, so please......stay tuned!